 The date for the introduction of Making Tax Digital for VAT is approaching and it is vital that all businesses consider how this will affect them.
-Businesses whose taxable turnover exceeds the VAT registration threshold at any time after 1 April 2019 will need to keep their records digitally, using MTD functional compatible software (which will allow HMRC to upload VAT return data), for VAT return periods starting on or after 1 April 2019.
+Most businesses whose taxable turnover exceeds the VAT registration threshold at any time after 1 April 2019 will need to keep their records digitally, using MTD functional compatible software (which will allow HMRC to upload VAT return data), for VAT return periods starting on or after 1 April 2019.
+However, HMRC announced on 16 October 2018 that MTD for VAT will now not be mandatory until 1 October 2019 for businesses falling into one of the following categories, considered by HMRC to be ‘more complex’ businesses:

 Businesses with a turnover below the VAT registration threshold or registered on an ‘intending trader’ basis will only be subject to MTD rules from the beginning of the VAT return period following the date when their taxable supplies breach the VAT registration threshold.